stnolting/neo430/rtl/cfu_templates/multiplier/README.txt

 To install the hardware of this unit, replace the original neo430_cfu.vhd in the rtl\core folder with the neo430_cfu.vhd from this folder.

-Include the header file from this folder to you application code to install the required software driver functions.
+Include the header file from this folder to your application code to install the required software driver functions.

 The header file (cfu_mac16.h) provides the required definitions of the unit's interface registers as well as some rudimentary multiplication/multiply-and-accumulate operations implemented as inlined